PojavLauncherTeam/PojavLauncher_iOS/README.md

 - Signing services that do not use your UDID (and use distribution certificates) are not supported, as PojavLauncher requires capabilities they do not allow.
 However, if you do managed to gain access to a Development certificate, due to it having the necessary entitlement (being com.apple.security.get-task-allow) to attach a debugger to the running process (enabling JIT), you may use a Development certificate.

 - Only install sideloading software and PojavLauncher from trusted sources.
 We are not responsible for any harm caused by using unofficial software.
-- Jailbreaks also benefit from permenant signing, autoJIT, and increased memory limits, however we do not recommend them for regular use.
+- Jailbreaks also benefit from permenant signing, autoJIT, and increased memory limits.
+However, we do not recommend them for regularly used devices.

 ### Installing PojavLauncher
 #### Release build (TrollStore)